hapax/hapax.github.io/assets/reality.md

 There's another important lesson here.
 The pebbles and shells give us hints about the nature of the ocean, since that's where they come from.
-It might lie undiscovered in all its unfathomable depth before us, but it scatters its clues on the shore.
+It might lie undiscovered in all its unfathomable depth before us, but the sea scatters its clues on the shore.
 The pebbles and shells are the small questions, thing like: why does an apple fall?
 And not: what makes the world go round?
 Newton answered the big question, he explained why the world goes round, but only because